Business Email Compromise (BEC) Attacks and Countermeasures

 Adversary-in-the-middle (AiTM)

 In most cases, this begins with a simple phishing email targeted at end users.
-The threat actor sets up a man-in-the-middle infrastructure using tools such as Evilginx to route the victim’s traffic through an attacker-owned proxy.
+The threat actor sets up an AiTM infrastructure using tools such as Evilginx to route the victim’s traffic through an attacker-owned proxy.
 This setup allows the threat actor to intercept all traffic to legitimate websites and relay the response back to the victim.

-From the end user’s perspective, they see the expected UI for the login and are prompted for MFA.
-Once the MFA token is entered, the threat actor relays it to the legitimate website and captures the session token issued to the end user.
+From the end user’s perspective, they see the expected login UI are prompted to complete their MFA.
+Once the MFA token has been entered, the threat actor relays it to the legitimate website and captures the session token issued to the end user.
 The stolen token is then reused to access the compromised user’s email and other resources, potentially escalating privileges if those compromised resources have additional setup privileges.

 It is often observed that threat actors create mailbox rules and start sending phishing emails to other users within the organization and partners.
 Since these emails come from known internal users, the likelihood of success is much higher.

 Stealing tokens is one of the key attack vectors when using regular MFA.
-Sending a high number of push notifications is also common when the threat actor has the credentials of the victim.
-They keep sending push notifications so that sometimes the end user clicks on “yes,” and at that time, the threat actor gains authentication.
+Sending a high number of push notifications is also common when the threat actor has the victim's credentials.
+They will keep sending push notifications so that sometimes the end user clicks on “yes," - at that time, the threat actor gains authentication.

 Multi-factor Authentication (MFA)